vigourDev/AI-Study-Assistant/README.md

 Frontend is at `http://localhost:5173`, backend at `http://localhost:5000`.
 The Vite config proxies `/api` requests to the backend so everything just works.

-## Deploying
+Deploying

-**Backend** (Render, Railway, whatever): set your env vars, `npm install`, `npm start`.
+Backend (Render, Railway, whatever): set your env vars, `npm install`, `npm start`.
 Make sure `data/` and `uploads/` are on persistent storage or your DB and files will disappear on redeploy.

-**Frontend** (Vercel, Netlify): build command is `npm run build`, output dir is `dist`.
+Frontend (Vercel, Netlify): build command is `npm run build`, output dir is `dist`.
 You'll need to set up a rewrite/proxy to point `/api/*` at your backend URL.

-## Stuff I might add later
+Stuff I might add later

-- Spaced repetition (SM-2) for smarter flashcard scheduling
-- Study groups / sharing materials
-- Voice notes with speech-to-text
-- Chat-style AI tutor for Q&A
-- OAuth (Google, GitHub login)
+Spaced repetition (SM-2) for smarter flashcard scheduling.
+Study groups / sharing materials.
+Voice notes with speech-to-text.
+Chat-style AI tutor for Q&A. OAuth (Google, GitHub login).
+Offline/PWA support.
-- Offline/PWA support